TOAST-DOCS/API-Gateway/en/console-guide.md

 > - It is not recommended to link the backend endpoint service if it is not properly operable or if the delayed response (timeout) persists for over 60 seconds.

-## API Document
+## API Documentation
-You can use the API document to manage the specification of the API registered in API Gateway as a web page document.
+You can use the API documentation to manage the specification of the API registered in API Gateway as a web page document.

-### Publish API document
+### Publish API documentation
 Here is the process of publishing API documentation.

 1. Click **Model** tab from the resource setting page to request and register the model of the body.
 2. Select the resource method from the resource setting page and enter the request parameters and response.
 3. Click **Apply stage resource** to apply the changed resource details to the stage.
 4. Click **Deploy stage** button of the stage setting page.
-5. Click **API document tab** of the stage setting page.
+5. Click **API documentation tab** of the stage setting page.
-6. Select the publish type of the API document.
+6. Select the publish type of the API documentation.
-    - **Publish type**: You can set access restrictions for the API document.
+    - **Publish type**: You can set access restrictions for the API documentation.
-        - **Public**: Access to the API document is allowed without access restrictions.
+        - **Public**: Access to the API documentation is allowed without access restrictions.
-        - **Private**: Only users who are accessible to console can access the API document.
+        - **Private**: Only users who are accessible to console can access the API documentation.
-7. The API document is available at the URL that appears in the **Publish link**.
+7. The API documentation is available at the URL that appears in the **Publish link**.

-> **[Note] Stage deployment and API document publishing** <br>
+> **[Note] Stage deployment and API documentation publishing** <br>
-> - An API document is published after the initial stage deployment, with the initial publishing type set to Private.
+> - An API documentation is published after the initial stage deployment, with the initial publishing type set to Private.
-> - The API document is updated to the configuration deployed when a stage deployment is performed.
+> - The API documentation is updated to the configuration deployed when a stage deployment is performed.
 >
-> **[Caution] CORS setting when testing API calls from a published API document** <br>
+> **[Caution] CORS setting when testing API calls from a published API documentation** <br>
-> - Since the domain address of the published API document and the domain address of the calling API are different, CORS setting might be necessary to test your calls within the API document.
+> - Since the domain address of the published API documentation and the domain address of the calling API are different, CORS setting might be necessary to test your calls within the API documentation.
 - Example:
   Access-Control-Allow-Origin: https://kr1-docs-apigw.api.nhncloudservice.com
   Access-Control-Allow-Method: GET, POST, DELETE, PUT, PATCH, HEAD, OPTIONS